 | Quilt Notes: According to Jinny Beyer's QUILTER'S ALBUM (#258-6), HOMESPUN BLOCK's debut in print is traced back to Nancy Cabot's column in the Chicago Tribune, November, 1935.
 It parallels so-called LOG CABIN designs in using long rectangles (or "logs") instead of triangles and squares.
-In its overall structure, however, it functions basically as the outline of a shape, requiring the assembly of many puzzle parts (see Cabot's hand-drawn piecing grid left), and here (top right) especially, looking like the protecting wall of a city in ancient times, or perhaps, the fortress of one's interior castle (see MYSTIC STAR).
+In its overall structure, however, it functions basically as the outline of a shape, requiring the assembly of many puzzle parts (see Cabot's hand-drawn piecing grid left), and here (top right) especially, looking like the protecting wall of a city in ancient times, or perhaps, the fortress of one's INTERIOR CASTLE (see notes on St. Teresa of Avila at MYSTIC STAR and THE CASTLE WALL).

 |